What Isn't Telegram Saying About Its Connections To the Kremlin? - Slashdot

 Can't be Russia.
 In Russia, airplane throw you out the window.

-What Isn't msmash Saying About Slashdot's Downtime (Score:3)
+What Isn't msmash Saying About Slashdot's Downtime (Score:3, Interesting)

 What isn't msmash saying about Slashdot's downtime?